 For stocks within or partly within the Regulatory Area as requested by the Fisheries Commission, the following are the responses in the requested sequence.
-The Council agreed to conduct the assessment of shrimp in Div.
-3M at its Annual Meeting during 7-13 September 1996.

 Cod in Division 3M

 Background: The cod stock on Flemish Cap is considered to be a discrete population.